maxpaulus43/maxpaulus43.github.io/portfolio/amazon.md

 ## Feature Level Location Permissions

 A page where users of the amazon app can intricately customize which parts of the app may access location.
 Written in react native.
-Greatly increased transparency to
+The amazon app is huge, and it was always a pain to figure out where exactly your location was being used.
+This page greatly increased transparency to our customers.

 **Skills**: [react native](/skill/react-native), [big data](/skill/big-data)